Current and most

 than firm B, although A’s product is only marginally superior to B’s product.

-functions and optimal investment rules for risk-neutral and risk averse
+investment rules for risk-neutral and risk averse investors.
+Under weak

 “Optimal High-risk